coderamen666/srd-v3.5-md/epic/epic-spells.md

 see, feel, smell, and taste everything the subject senses.
 The character cannot control the subject, however.
-The character can only see what the subject chooses to look at, and the character tastes something only if the subject eats or drinks it during the spell's duration.
-During this time, the character's own body remains in a trance-like state.
+The character can only see what the subject chooses to look at, and the character tastes something only if the subject eats or drinks it during the spell’s duration.
+During this time, the character’s own body remains in a trance-like state.
 If the subject takes damage, the character senses the injuries, although his or her own body does not actually suffer any ill effects.
 If the subject is knocked unconscious or killed, the spell immediately ends.